Molecular Engineering for Non-Invasive Imaging and Control of Biological Systems

 Genetically Encoded Reporters for Ultrasound

 We are developing the first genetically encoded and engineered imaging agents for ultrasound based on gas vesicles (GVs), a unique class of hollow protein nanostructures from buoyant microbes.
-Current work is focused on understanding and engineering the acoustic properties and in vivo interactions of GVs as targeted molecular imaging agents, and using them as reporter genes in cell-based therapeutics and diagnostics.
+Current work is focused on understanding and engineering the acoustic properties and in vivo interactions of GVs as targeted molecular imaging agents, and using them as reporter genes in bacterial and mammalian cell-based therapeutics and diagnostics.

 Funding: NIH (NIBIB, NINDS BRAIN, NCI), DARPA, Packard Foundation, Pew Trust

-Collaborators: Stuart Foster (U. Toronto), Dennis Kochmann (Caltech), Mickael Tanter (INSERM, Paris), Richard Andersen (Caltech)
+Collaborators: Stuart Foster (U. Toronto), Mickael Tanter (INSERM, Paris), Richard Andersen (Caltech)

 Genetically Encoded Reporters, Devices and Basic Mechanisms of MRI and Magnetic Actuation

 We are developing next-generation genetically encoded reporters and sensors for MRI.
-For some of this work, we engineer paramagnetic proteins to produce contrast changes in T1 and T2 weighted MRI in response to chemical metabolites and signals such as neurotransmitters or ATP.
-In addition, we are developing new classes of genetically encoded reporters that operate through novel contrast mechanisms.
-For example, we are developing the first MRI reporter genes for acoustically modulated MRI, hyperpolarized xenon MRI and diffusion-weighted MRI.
+This includes genetically encoded reporters that operate through novel contrast mechanisms, including the first MRI reporter genes for acoustically modulated MRI, hyperpolarized xenon MRI and diffusion-weighted MRI.
 We are also making cells strongly paramagnetic to enable MR imaging and magnetic manipulation.
 Furthermore, we are studying the fundamental mechanisms of MRI contrast using nitrogen vacancy diamond magnetometry and developing addressable transmitters operated as magnetic spins (ATOMS) for microscale device localization in the body.

 Funding: Burroughs Wellcome Fund, Dana Foundation, W.M.
 Keck Foundation, Human Frontiers Science Program

-Collaborators: Azita Emami (Caltech), Leif Schroeder (Leibniz Institut, Berlin), Ron Walsworth (Harvard)
+Collaborators: Azita Emami (Caltech), Leif Schroeder (Leibniz Institut, Berlin), Ron Walsworth (Harvard), Jinwoo Cheon (IBS/Yonsei)

-We are interested in controlling the function of cells inside the body using ultrasound.
+We are interested in controlling the function of cells inside the body using focused ultrasound.
 For example, we have engineered tunable thermal bioswitches that allow us to control gene expression in engineered microbes and protein association in mammalian cells.
 These switches can be actuated with ultrasound, providing millimeter spatial precision.
 In addition, we are interested in using ultrasound to stimulate and inhibit neural activity in animals and humans.
 We are studying the mechanisms by which ultrasound interacts with the brain and developing technologies that combine the spatial precision of ultrasound with synthetic neurobiology.

-Funding: NIH (BRAIN Initiative, NIMH), DARPA, Sontag Foundation
+Funding: NIH (BRAIN Initiative, NIMH), DARPA, Sontag Foundation, US Army